welvet/SillyTavern-MessageSummarize/README.md

 - ~~import/export profiles~~
 - Option to remove redundant memory injections while messages are in context.
 - More robust prompt construction.
+- Fix interface reverse scrolling jumpting to bottom on every update.